Primitive/video3 min read

 What you can build with /video

-Test ad creative variants at scale — Produce dozens of variants with different hooks, run them through /social ad APIs, attribute results to the producer Employee, and feed back into the next generation.
+Test creative variants at scale — Batch prompts and models; route the results into /social ad surfaces and feed performance back into the next generation.

 Get started